apache/flink/docs/dev/table/common.md

 Structure of Table API and SQL Programs
 ---------------------------------------

-All Table API and SQL programs for batch and streaming have the same structure.
+All Table API and SQL programs for batch and streaming inputs follow the same steps.
+The following code example shows the common structure of Table API and SQL programs.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();
+// For batch programs use ExecutionEnvironment instead of StreamExecutionEnvironment StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();

 // Create a TableEnvironment
-StreamTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);
+// For batch programs use BatchTableEnvironment instead of StreamTableEnvironment StreamTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);

 // Register a Table
-tableEnv.registerTable("yourTable", ...)              // or
+tableEnv.registerTable("table1", ...)            // or
-tableEnv.registerTableSource("yourTableSrc", ...);    // or
-tableEnv.registerDataStream("yourTableStream", ...);  // or
-tableEnv.registerDataSet("yourTableSet", ...);        // or
+tableEnv.registerTableSource("table2", ...);     // or
-tableEnv.registerExternalCatalog("yourCatalog", ...);
+tableEnv.registerExternalCatalog("extCat", ...);

-// Create a table from a Table API query
+// Create a Table from a Table API query
-Table tapiResult = tableEnv.scan("yourTableSrc").select(...);
+Table tapiResult = tableEnv.scan("table1").select(...);
-// Or create a table from a SQL query
+// Create a Table from a SQL query
 Table sqlResult  = tableEnv.sql("SELECT ...
-FROM yourTableSrc ... ");
+FROM table2 ... ");

-// Emit a Table to a TableSink / DataStream / DataSet resultTable.writeToSink(...);     // or
+// Emit a Table to a TableSink resultTable.writeToSink(...);
-resultTable.toAppendStream(...);  // or
-resultTable.toRetractStream(...); // or
-resultTable.toDataSet(...);

 // Execute
 env.execute("Your Query");